ttaranov/atlaskit-mk-2/docs/guides/00-contributing.md

 The steps for the inter-team model are as follows.

-### Initial meeting
+### Introduction

 The contribution may be initially sparked by several methods:

 - Water-cooler discussion with a colleague.
 - Issue raised by another team.
 - Atlaskit team member noticing similar implementations in products and raising it.
+- Any sync meetings between teams.

+### Initial discussion

-Whatever the method, we want to be clear on a few things:
+Regardless of how the discussion is triggered, we want to be clear on a few things:

 1. Any initial action items.
 2. Decide who will be the contributor from the external team.
 3. Decide who will be the shepherd from within the Atlaskit team.

 This process may come naturally and not require an initial meeting.
 For example, a contribution may be very simple, a PR may have already been made and it may be good to go out of the gate.
 Others may require a bit more formality to keep the quality bar high.

+A more complete process may look like: introduction > discuss approach and plan > spec / prototype review > raise PR > discuss and merge > high five.

 _We don't want this process to to impede the contribution, waste anyone's time or to appear like the waterfall process.
 You should decide up front if the complexity if the contribution warrants such process and always be mindful to keep it as lean as possible._